Dr. Jose N. Rodriguez Memorial Hospital

-The Dr. Jose N. Rodriguez Memorial Hospital (DJNRMH), formerly known as Central Luzon Sanitarium, was established in 1940, to accommodate patients with Hansen's Disease in the entire Luzon region in the Philippines.
+The Dr. Jose N. Rodriguez Memorial Hospital (DJNRMH), formerly known as Central Luzon Sanitarium, and also called as the Tala Leprosarium, was established in 1940, to accommodate patients with Hansen's Disease in the entire Luzon region in the Philippines.
 It is currently situated within the district of Tala, in Caloocan, Metro Manila, and occupies 130 ha of land area, from the original 808 ha.
 The reduction of land area was to accommodate previous homeless treated patients who eventually settled and established their own community, called Tala.

 In 1970, the hospital began treating general medical cases (non-Hansen disease patients) when there was a high success rate of treatment of the first Hansen patients from research and the advancement of procedures done within the current medical practice.
 Due to the significant drop of Hansen patients the hospital then considered admission of general cases.

 The hospital currently serves as the principal referral hospital for leprosy patients and the premier training and research center for leprosy care and management in the Philippines.
 It also serves the public health needs of community members of Tala and nearby areas.